PagerDuty (PD)

 Born from the frustration of developers being woken up by unprioritized alerts, PagerDuty (NYSE:PD) is a digital operations management platform that helps organizations detect and respond to IT incidents, outages, and other critical issues in real-time.

-• A consolation is that its software is difficult to replicate at scale and results in a premier gross margin of 84.4%
+• On the bright side, its software is difficult to replicate at scale and results in a stellar gross margin of 84.4%

 StockStory Analyst Team